Statistics specification: Foreign trade of goods by Finnish regions 2018

 other branches of business = other categories (other than C and G).

 In the first phase of the statistics compilation process, the company-specific statistical information on external trade is combined with the declaration-specific postal codes, and the statistical information on internal trade is combined with the postal codes in accordance with the Intrastat address information in Customs’ customer register.
-The observations within internal trade that remain below the threshold value, and missing observations, are extracted from the Tax Administration’s periodic tax material.
+The observations within internal trade that remain below the threshold value, and missing observations, are extracted from the Tax Administration’s material.
 The statistics on internal and external trade are then combined.
 In the next phase, postal codes of companies with an import or export value of more than five million euros per year are corrected, as needed, in the statistics at office level.
 Lastly, any missing postal code information is supplemented with information extracted from the company address chart maintained by Customs Statistics, after which the statistics are combined with the postal code and region key of Statistics Finland.
 Based on the material thus compiled, the region-specific export and import statistics are summarised.

-In addition, a calculation is made of the number of offices by region of companies whose international trade (exports and imports combined) exceeds 5 000 euros over the first half of the year.
+In addition, a calculation is made of the number of offices by region of companies whose foreign trade (exports and imports combined) exceeds 5 000 euros over the year.
 The value limit of 5 000 euros is the same as in Eurostat’s TEC statistics (Trade by Enterprise Characteristics).
 A company may have several offices in different parts of Finland, in which case the company submits the information to Customs using not only the Business ID but also the office ID.
 As for the number of offices, a company is registered only once if it does not have any offices and it only operates in one region.

 In the last phase, the material of the previous phase is combined with the industrial classification (TOL) and type of ownership (OTY) information of the company address chart at Business ID level.
 Then the export and import statistics are summarised according to industrial classification and type of ownership.